 Who Am I?

-The thing is, I had been having trouble identifying the central focus of all the various -isms, -ists and -ologies that make up the social or human sciences.
-Because, like the tower of Babel, it was a great mix of mutual unintelligibility.
-Which was odd given that its subject was centralised in the human brain - surely a centralised theory was in order here?
-So I talked about all of this to the professor.
-In particular, I suggested to him that really, what we all should be after, was the nature of meaning (which is a master category for all our hopes, plans, needs, fears and purpose).
-So I argued that the central aim of the social sciences should be just that - a 'Science of Meaning'.
-Niko agreed, and told me he thought it was a good idea.
-He was really enthusiastic that I should pursue it, and also to do the work on humour that I had mentioned to him in order to showcase the general focus on meaning.
-And given such a reaction - from a thinker as good as Tinbergen, my path was set.
+The thing is, I had been having some real trouble in identifying the central focus of all the various -isms, -ists and -ologies that make up the social or human sciences.
+Because, rather like the mythical tower of Babel, it seemed to represent a great mix of mutual unintelligibility and confusion.
+Surely, I reflected, a centralised and unified theory was what was needed here?
+So I talked to the professor, and in particular, I suggested to him that what we should be, above all, pursuing the nature of meaning (the master category for all our hopes, plans, needs, fears and human purpose).
+Indeed, I argued that the central aim of the social sciences should be just that – a ‘Science of Meaning’.
+Well, after some discussion, it turned out that the professor agreed with this, telling me that he thought it was a powerful idea.
+In fact, to my delight, he was really enthusiastic that I should pursue it, and also do the work on humour that I had mentioned to him in order to showcase how this might work.
+Well, I walked out of seminar room on air.
+Given such a reaction – from a thinker as experienced as Tinbergen, my path was set.
 Okay, it was already set, but now it had the approval of somebody I really respected, which helped a lot, because the way forward was hugely daunting, and possibly rather daft.

-Continuing my course at Oxford became a slightly surreal exercise after this.
+After this, the continuance of my course at Oxford became a slightly surreal exercise.
 I knew where I wanted to go, and studies in population genetics, animal behaviour, demography, statistics, social anthropology and so on were great if I wanted to become a social or human scientist, but they offered no real help in my new found quest to chart the contours of human meaning.
-It was useful, and indeed interesting to follow these many different sciences, and I am glad I did.
-But honestly, they only served to underline to me the necessity of tackling the central problem of the social sciences - not the brain, but what's in the brain, and not just in the human brain, but in the processor of any intelligent life anywhere in the universe.
-Meaning 'Meaning'.
+Yes, it was useful, and indeed interesting to follow these many different disciplines, and I am certainly glad I did so.
+But following them only served to underline the necessity of tackling the central problem of the social sciences – which is not the brain itself, but what’s in the brain, and not just in the human brain, but in the processor of any intelligent life anywhere in the universe.
+Meaning ‘Meaning’.

 alaric.wyatt@gmail.com